NanoBioPhotonics-Strathclyde/M4All/README.md

 ## Licence

-Our hardware designs are licenced under the CERN Open Hardware Licence v1.2.
+Our hardware designs are licenced under the CERN Open Hardware Licence Version 2 (CERN-OHL-S).

 Our software is licenced under the GNU General Public License v3.0.